How to Enable or Disable USB Port in Windows 7

 Step 3: You need to click on the Flash Drive Lock that is located behind the Folder Lock Option.

 Step 4: Here, by pressing on the Disable Flash Drive, you can block your USB ports.
-Similarly, if you want to enable the feature, then you have press Enable Flash Drive and insert your password.
+Similarly, if you want to enable the feature, then you have to press Enable Flash Drive and insert your password.

 Method 6: Disable USB Ports

 This is again an adverse solution as it’s not possible to disable all of your USB ports from the motherboard.
 But, you can easily remove the one port which is located on the front of your CPU.
-However, if you want to disconnect the USB port from the top and front of the computer, then you can plug out cable from the USB header.
-You can effortlessly remove USB header to protect your vital data from getting misused.
+However, if you want to disconnect the USB port from the top and front of the computer, then you can plug out the cable from the USB header.
+You can effortlessly remove the USB header to protect your vital data from getting misused.

 Method 7: Try Microsoft Support

-If you are in real trouble and your USB ports aren’t working even after changing the previous settings as we have discussed above, then here you probably have one option – contact Windows Service Support that is Microsoft Fix it 50061.
+If you are in real trouble and your USB ports aren’t working even after changing the previous settings as we have discussed above, then here you probably have one option – contact Windows Service Support which is Microsoft Fix it 50061.
 You just need to apply the setup, and it will fix your problems subsequently.

-So, readers, these are some direct and indirect methods to enable or disable USB port in your Windows 7 or above OS.
+So, readers, these are some direct and indirect methods to enable or disable USB ports in your Windows 7 or above OS.
 We have explained every method in brief, but still, if you require any assistance, then just ask in the comments.

 Author Bio: